-A common treatment for Bicycle Boulevards is to set posted speed limits lower than 20 miles per hour Traffic calming and other treatments along the corridor may reduce vehicle speeds so that motorists and bicyclists generally travel at the same speed.
-This creates a safer and more comfortable environment for all users and serves as a reminder to drivers that cyclists are prioritized on these facilities.
-Bicycle Boulevards should also incorporate treatments to facilitate safe more effective utilization and convenient crossings where bicyclists must traverse major streets.
+A common treatment for Bicycle Boulevards is to set posted speed limits lower than 20 miles per hourTraffic calming and other treatments along the corridor may reduce vehicle speeds so that motorists and bicyclists generally travel at the same speed.
+This creates a safer and helps promote a safer and more comfortable environment for all users and serves as a reminder to drivers that cyclists are prioritized on these facilities.
+Bicycle Boulevards should also incorporate treatments to help facilitate safe more effective utilization and safer, more effective utilization, and more convenient crossings where bicyclists must traverse major streets.
 Bicycle Boulevards work best in well-connected street grids where riders can follow reasonably direct and logical routes with few "twists and turns."
 Boulevards also work best when higher-order parallel streets exist to serve through vehicle traffic.
 There are approximately 6 miles of existing Bicycle Boulevards in Albuquerque.
 See Figure 10: Existing Bikeways & Trails Map, page 64.